Brianj868/PrisonEscape/README.md

 # PrisonEscape
-A simple text adventure game.
+Source code to a simple text adventure game.